Iowa State University vs George Mason University

 The Financial Comparison

-Ten years after enrollment, George Mason University graduates earn a median of $76,343 compared to $63,386 at Iowa State University.
-The payback period is 7.6 years at Iowa State University versus 5.1 years at George Mason University.
+Then look at what that buys.
+Ten years after enrollment, George Mason University graduates earn a median $76,343 against $63,386 at Iowa State University.
+The cost earns itself back in 7.6 years at Iowa State University and 5.1 years at George Mason University.

-Graduates leave George Mason University with a median $19,500 in debt versus $22,869 at Iowa State University.
-The debt-to-earnings ratios are 0.52 and 0.41 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave George Mason University owing a median $19,500 versus $22,869 at Iowa State University.
+Their debt-to-earnings ratios are 0.52 and 0.41 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers